 Causes:

-- COâ‚‚ permeation across the membrane
+- CO? getting through the membrane

-- Depletion of pH correction chemicals
+- Running out of pH correction chemicals

-- Faulty pH adjustment dosing system
+- A faulty pH adjustment dosing system

 Solutions: